City Hall MRT station: Opening and additional exits

 The LTA announced plans in May 2014 to construct a new underpass between the station and the redeveloped Capitol Singapore.
 Construction of the underground link and the new entrance started in the fourth quarter of 2014, and was completed in the first quarter of 2015.
-Another linkway to Funan Centre, first announced in November 2017, was completed in December 2021.
+Another linkway to Funan Centre was first announced in November 2017 and was completed in December 2021.

 Station details

 City Hall station is one of two stations which are paired cross-platform interchanges between the NSL and EWL.
 From the north, the station is after Bugis on the EWL and after Dhoby Ghaut station on the NSL.
 Both lines continue and interchange at Raffles Place station.
 The official station code is NS25/EW13.
+When it opened, it had the station code of C2 before being changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
 Before the MRT eastern extension to Tanah Merah station and the Marina Bay southern extension on 4 November 1989, through services operated from the Yishun to Lakeside stations.
-A few days before the opening, on 28 October, transfer drills were launched for commuters to familiarise themselves with transferring between the two services: with passengers from Yishun having to alight at either Raffles Place or City Hall to continue their journey to Lakeside or vice versa.
+A few days before the MRT extension, transfer drills were launched on 28 October for commuters to familiarise themselves with transferring between the two services – passengers from Yishun have to alight at either Raffles Place or City Hall to continue their journey to Lakeside or vice versa.
 In addition to advertisement campaigns and guides about the transfers, Mass Rapid Transit Corporation (MRTC) staff were deployed at the platforms to help commuters.